JLErvin/squash/README.md

 This gives a double border look much like 2bwm.
 Notice that in `windowchefrc` you must use hex colors without the #, hence shortening the hex code.

+## Using built-in bars

+`squash` comes pre-loaded with two simple lemonbar scripts, `blockbar` and `simplebar`.
+Both scripts change icon colors based on system status (i.e. the battery icon will turn red when the battery is below a certain threshold, etc).
+Many of the themes I have created are optimized to work best with these scripts.

+To use these scripts, add them to your path.
+Which bar is used for which theme is determined in the given theme's configruation file under the `BAR_SCRIPT` variable.

+To change the scripts general behavior, edit the `bar_defaults` file found in the `bar` directory.

+NOTE: These scripts may require some tweaking to work with your system.
+Elements like battery/audio levels may depend on what backends you use.